octobercms/docs/3.x/cms/ajax/extras.md

 ## Loading Indicator

 The first feature you should notice is a loading indicator that is displayed on the top of the page when an AJAX request runs.
-The indicator hooks in to [global events](../ajax/javascript-api.md#oc-global-ajax-events) used by the AJAX framework.
+The indicator hooks in to global events used by [the JavaScript AJAX framework](./javascript-api.md).

 When an AJAX request starts the `ajaxPromise` event is fired that displays the indicator and puts the mouse cursor in a loading state.
 The `ajaxFail` and `ajaxDone` events are used to detect when the request finishes, where the indicator is hidden again.